 Definition Gini coefficient measures the inequality as a proportion of its theoretical maximum.
-The Gini coefficient can range from 0 (no inequality) to one (complete inequality).
+The Gini coefficient range from zero (no inequality) to one (complete inequality).
 Data source Poverty trends in South Africa: An examination of absolute poverty between 2006 and 2015/ Statistics South Africa, 2017.
 Data note Additional data is available on the Excel version on the DPME website: www.dpme.gov.za